 Ingredients: Certified organic cacao and certified organic cane sugar.

 Origin: Peru - Certified Organic

 Z Natural Foods strives to offer the highest quality organically grown, raw, vegan, gluten free, non-GMO products available and exclusively uses low temperature drying techniques to preserve all the vital enzymes and nutrients.
-Our Raw Dark Chocolate Chips (70%) come from organically grown Cacao Beans that pass our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals, and microbiological contaminants.
+Our Raw Dark Chocolate Chips (70%) come from organically grown Cacao Beans that pass our strict quality assurance which typically includes testing for botanical identity, chemicals, and microbiological contaminants.
 ZNaturalFoods.com offers Raw Organic Dark Chocolate Chips (70%) packaged in airtight pouches for optimum freshness.
 Keep your Organic Raw Dark Chocolate Chips (70%) in a cool, dark, dry place.

 1. Cacao as fruit of cacao tree

 2. Pharmacognosy and Health Benefits of Cocoa Seeds, Cocoa Powder (Chocolate)

 3. Zipperer, Paul (1902). "white+cacao" The manufacture of chocolate and other cacao preparations (2 ed.).
 Berlin: Verlag von M. Krayn. p.
 14.

 5. Ann Bingham; Jeremy Roberts (2010).
 South and Meso-American Mythology A to Z. Infobase Publishing. p.
 19. ISBN 978-1-4381-2958-7.